 We partner with communities around the globe to create a more just society…one where people are healthier, wiser, freer, more autonomous and more likely themselves to serve others.
+The publication The Call to Community; Fruits of Servant Leadership features personal testimonies which demonstrate that as people come together to move towards our God given potential, individuals, organizations, and communities begin to flourish.

 Here at the Center for Sharing, the development of servant leaders and the communities they serve are our primary focus.
 We believe that at the heart of every life-giving project or program is a group of emerging servant leaders working to further the common good.
 We also believe that each community has people within it with the gifts and the calling to meet the needs of that community, and if empowered, those leaders can solve many of the world’s most difficult problems.